2 min read

 There’s a lot to fit in during an Open Day so, as you’re likely to receive a programme via email before the event, make sure you use that to plan your time.

 Subject activities are usually the top priority, but most universities will offer repeated sessions, and if you do miss a session, you may still get the chance to speak to staff from the department.
-A lot of other activities will be repeated throughout the event, too.
+A lot of activities will be repeated throughout the event, too.

 Choose which Open Days to attend